Ganadores de los Premios Grammy 2021 | HumoNegro.com

 Anoche se llevó a cabo la edición número 63 de los Premios Grammys, ceremonia que estuvo acompañada del distanciamiento físico y las medidas sanitarias correspondientes.
-El evento musical se realizó en la ciudad de Los Angeles, bajo la conducción televisiva de Trevor Noah.
+El evento musical realizado en la ciudad de Los Angeles, bajo la conducción televisiva de Trevor Noah, contó con diversas actuaciones pasando por Harry Styles, Dua Lipa, Taylor Swift, Silk Sonic (reciente proyecto de Bruno Mars y Anderson .Paak), entre más.

 Grabación del Año: